semantifyit/ds-specifications/DomainSpecifications/DS-V7/Grammar/DomainSpecification/Class.md

 ### 3.3.
 Use of Internal references

-In order to reference NodeShapes that are part of a DS, those NodeShapes need a IRI.
+In order to reference NodeShapes that are part of a DS, those NodeShapes need an IRI.
 It makes sense to give them the same BaseIRI as the DS in which they are in, with the addition of a **fragment id**, e.g. in the DS with the IRI `https://semantify.it/ds/OBbzsh4_B` there could be a NodeShape with the IRI `https://semantify.it/ds/OBbzsh4_B#DpruH`.

 Example Class Node (inner NodeShape):